Soccer-Benfica beat PSV as Young Boys edge Ferencvaros | Sports-Games

 Benfica closed in on a Champions League group stage berth with a 2-1 home win over PSV Eindhoven and 10-man Young Boys beat Ferencvaros 3-2 in the first legs of their playoff-round ties on Wednesday.
 In the day's other clash, goals from Veljko Birmancevic and Jo Inge Berget helped Malmo to a 2-0 victory over visiting Ludogorets Razgrad.

+After Meschack Elia had levelled for Young Boys, Myrto Uzuni missed a penalty for Ferencvaros, with the incident also producing a straight red card for home defender Silvan Hefti who hauled down Endre Botka.
+Ferencvaros had the ball in the back of the net from the rebound, as Uzuni's shot cannoned off the post and ricochetted off goalkeeper Guillaume Faivre's back into the path of Aissa Laidouni, but the goal was ruled out for encroachment.

-A Vincent Sierro volley and a fine low shot by Ulisses Garcia gave Young Boys a 3-1 lead before Boli struck with a thunderbolt from 20 metres for the visitors.
-Malmo dominated Ludogorets and Birmancevic fired them ahead with a first-time shot in the 26th minute before Berget slid in to scramble in a rebound on the hour.
+A swerving Vincent Sierro volley and a fine low shot by Ulisses Garcia gave Young Boys a 3-1 lead before Boli struck with a thunderbolt from 20 metres for the visitors to set up a mouth-watering return leg in Budapest.
+Malmo dominated Ludogorets and after Anders Christiansen hit the post early on, Birmancevic fired them ahead with a first-time shot in the 26th minute before Berget slid in to steer home a rebound on the hour.

+The return legs will be played next Tuesday, with the other three fixtures set for Wednesday.
+Sheriff Tiraspol visit Dinamo Zagreb holding a 3-0 first-leg advantage, Brondby host RB Salzburg aiming to overturn a 2-1 deficit and Shakhtar Donetsk are at home to Monaco after beating them 1-0 in the principality.

 (Writing by Zoran Milosavljevic; Editing by Toby Davis)